 Except as required in Duty to Report above, a witness who directly observes illegal discrimination, harassment or retaliation may address it directly with the respondent through verbal or written communication stating that the behavior is inappropriate and should cease.
 If the witness does not feel comfortable in addressing this issue directly with the respondent, he/she may file a complaint as provided by this procedure.
 If the witness files the original complaint under this procedure, this person shall not be considered the complainant for purposes of this procedure.

-An employee, supervisor or witness may make the report under this procedure to the Director of Human Resources.
+An employee, supervisor or witness may make the report under this procedure to the Assistant Vice President of Administration and Human Resources.
 Alternatively, an employee, supervisor or witness may make the report under this procedure to the Office of Human Resources, to any Dean or Vice President, to the Federal Compliance Administrator or to any Department Director.
 A listing of the persons designated to receive the reports will be maintained in the Office of Human Resources.

-The initial complaint can be either written or verbal, directed to the Director of Human Resources:
+The initial complaint can be either written or verbal, directed to the Assistant Vice President of Administration and Human Resources:

 If a written complaint is submitted to the Office of Human Resources, it must include a specific description of the conduct complained of, identify the party or parties involved, and specify the date(s) and circumstances under which the alleged offensive or inappropriate conduct occurred.
 The complaint must also include an explanation of why the employee believes the alleged actions constitute discrimination, harassment or retaliation.
 The written complaint shall be dated and signed to acknowledge completeness and accuracy.
 If the complaint is submitted via email, it shall be in accordance with the rules established for such reporting.

-Any supervisor receiving an anonymous complaint, either verbally or in writing, shall immediately send notice of the complaint to the Director of Human Resources.
+Any supervisor receiving an anonymous complaint, either verbally or in writing, shall immediately send notice of the complaint to the Assistant Vice President of Administration and Human Resources.

 If the complaint is against the College President or anyone reporting directly to the President, the reporting party should make the report under this procedure directly to the Chair of the Board of Trustees or the College Attorney.
 If the complaint is against any member of the Board of Trustees, the reporting party should make the report directly to either the College President, College Attorney or any other member of the Board who is not the subject of the complaint.